top of page

 About LaDonna & Roger

-The vision Roger and LaDonna have had from the beginning for The Clover Patch would feel overwhelming to most.
-Some days, it feels that way to them too.
-But since renovations began in February of 2021, the transformation has been absolutely impressive.
-LaDonna can barely describe the previous layout of the Guesthouse without a giggle.
-As renovations began, walls were torn out while others were built or moved or scoonched this way and that until the layout made sense to her.
-It's her vision you can credit with the amazing open living areas and that 3rd bedroom that made all the difference.
-They have also replaced the flooring, installed newer fixtures and appliances, painted, and furnished every room with simplicity and guest comfort in mind.
+The vision we had for the Clover Patch might feel overwhelming to most.
+Some days it feels that way to us too.
+But since renovations began in February of 2021, the transformation has been amazing, if we do say so ourselves.
+We were baffled by the previous layout and determined changes needed to be made.
+As renovations began, walls were torn down while others were moved until the layout made sense to us.
+That vision was an open, welcoming living area with 3 bedrooms instead of 2.
+We've replaced flooring, installed newer fixtures and appliances, painted and furnished every room with simplicity and guest comfort in mind.
+What we have not determined is whether the 1970's time capsule bathroom will stay or go.

 Learn more about The Clover School House and the History of The Clover Patch...